webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 ### 5.4 Commit Frequency

-**Guidelines:**

-- Commit often (multiple times per day)
-- Commit logical units of work
-- Commit before switching tasks
-- Don't commit broken code
-- Don't wait until feature is complete
+Commit logical units of work frequently throughout the day.
+Commit before switching tasks or branches, and before rebasing.
+Don't wait until a feature is complete to commit.

-**When to Commit:**

-- After completing a logical unit
-- Before taking a break
-- Before switching branches
-- After fixing a bug
-- After adding tests
-- Before rebasing

 ---